The-Animonculory/Anvil/README.md

 The Creation Kit version used in this list **WILL GENERATE PLUGINS WITH THE NEW HEADER VERSION**.
 Please bear this in mind when creating plugins.

 CK platform fixes is used to enable the Creation Kit to work with the specialised game version used in this list.
 Please ensure that you do not change anything in the INI without first reading what it does.

-:warning: **UNDER NO CIRCUMSTANCES CHANGE `bSupportFormat171` TO FALSE.
-THE CREATION KIT WILL FAIL TO LAUNCH OTHERWISE** :warning:

 To launch the creation kit, set the profile to `Anvil - Forge` and then run `Creation Platform extended`.
 You can also press the icon for it to run it if you wish.